K-OpenNet/ONOS-LISP/README.md

 This tool is developed to configure OOR (Open Overay Router, a dataplane implementation of LISP) through NetConf/Yang.

 Ths tool is working as an application of ONOS SDN controller.
 For more information for ONOS, please see the ONOS wiki.

 https://wiki.onosproject.org/display/ONOS/Wiki+Home

+The implementation of LISP mapping system is already implemented on ONOS source tree.
+You can find out LISP mapping system implementation at org.onosproject.onos-lisp pakage.